Kad3n13/Ethics-Tech-Class/README.md

 > ⚠️ Simple situations can sometimes turn into complex controversies because no one takes the time to gather and analyze the real facts.

+## Identify Alternatives

+During this stage of decision making, it is ideal to **enlist the help of others**, including stakeholders, to identify several alternative solutions to the problem.

+- **Brainstorming with others** will increase your chances of:
+  - Identifying a broad range of alternatives.
+  - Determining the best solution.

+However, there may be times when it is inappropriate to involve others in solving a problem that you are **not at liberty to discuss**.

+---

+### Providing Information
+When sharing information about the problem with participants:
+- Offer **just the facts**, without your opinion.
+- Avoid influencing others to accept your preferred solution.

+---

+### Brainstorming Guidelines
+During any brainstorming process:
+- **Do NOT be critical** of ideas.
+  - Negative criticism will tend to shut down the discussion.
+  - The flow of ideas will dry up.
+- Simply write down the ideas as they are suggested.
+- Ask questions only to **gain a clearer understanding** of the proposed solution.

 ---